ceisammodes/DRed-MD/README.md

 ## Create PCA and NMV containers

 ### Create PCA - `src/scripts_reduce_dyn/create_PCA.py`
 After the `ensemble.pickle` file is created, it can be read with `create_PCA.py` and PCA can be performed on the full dimensional data set, i.e., the reference data set.
-The number of principal components (PCs) can be selected directly inside the script.
+The number of principal components (PCs) can be selected via a command line option.
 After running `create_PCA.py`, the PCs and all the required information to perform dynamics in reduced dimensionality are stored in a new `.pickle` file that will be read from OpenMolcas during the dynamics.

 ### NM Variance - `src/scripts_reduce_dyn/nm_variance.py`
 After the `ensemble.pickle` file is created, it can be read with `nm_variance.py` that computes the NMV and removes the selected NM with low variance associated.
+The number of normal modes (NMs) can be selected via command line option.
 After running `nm_variance.py` the NMs to be included and all the information to perform dynamics in reduced dimensionality are stored in a new `.pickle` file that will be read from OpenMolcas during the dynamics.

 ## MD in reduced dimensionality
 Finally, after the `.pickle` file containg information regarding the PCA or the NMV is available, MD in reduced dimensionality can be performed using OpenMolcas and the `src/transformers/transformer.py` module.
 Both the `.pickle` file and the `transformer.py` should be present in the folder in which the MD is run.
 An example of input file for running in reduced dimensionality is given in `templates/molcas_dyn_input.template`.